 SFL recruits potential employees through a vast range of channels such as collaborating with professional recruitment consultants, leveraging on internet recruitment platforms and encouraging staff referrals.
-In addition, we have started reaching out to tertiary institutions as a channel of recruitment.
 Due to the COVID-19 situation, we are conducting recruitment interviews online.
+The below charts represent the percentage of new employee hires by gender and age group.